ericoporto/ags-manual-wiki/Settingupthegame.md

 You select a frame by left-clicking it -- when you do so, the property grid will update with information about the frame.
 One of these settings is called "Delay", which is the frame's **relative** speed.
-The larger the number, the longer the frame stays (ie. the slower it is).
+The larger the number, the longer the frame stays (i.e. the slower it is).
 When the animation is run, an overall animation speed will be set, so the actual speed of the frame will be: overall_speed + frame_speed .
 Note that you can use negative numbers for the frame delay to make it particularly fast, for example setting it to -3 means that the frame will stay for hardly any time at all.<br>
-Animation speed is specified in Game Loops (ie. animation speed 4 will show the frame for 4 game loops - at 40fps, that would be 0.1 seconds).
+Animation speed is specified in Game Loops (i.e. animation speed 4 will show the frame for 4 game loops - at 40 FPS, that would be 0.1 seconds).

 The "Sound" property allows you to enter a sound number that will be played when this frame becomes visible on the screen.
 This is especially